-As an Oxford Academic Clinical Fellow I'm training as a GP alongside my global policy work.
+As an Oxford Academic Clinical Fellow I work as a qualified GP alongside my global policy work.
 I sit on the RCGP Thames Valley Faculty board and I'm an editorial board member at the British Journal of General Practice; the world's highest ranked primary care journal.
 I'm the international lead for the Faculty of Public Health special interest group on Primary Care and Public Health.

 Primary health care